lrgresearch/gpaw-tools/installation.md

 ^D
 ```

-NOTE: If the user wants to use exchange correlations listed in [libxc library](https://www.tddft.org/programs/libxc/), 'libxc' must be listed in the libraries line above.
+NOTE: If the user wants to use exchange correlations listed in [libxc library](https://www.tddft.org/programs/libxc/), 'xc' must be listed in the libraries line as shown above.
 {: .text-red-200 }